glkx/digital-detox/README.md

 # Impulse Blocker
-Protect yourself from impulsive surf behavoir on the web.
+Protect yourself from impulsive surf behaviour on the web.
 Block websites that distract you from what you really want to do.

+A simple roadblock to prevent procrastination.

 Written using [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) so it will be compatible with the future releases of Firefox.